Herding

 The breed is also an excellent choice for those interested in dog sports as they are extremely intelligent and respond well to training.
 They specifically excel in herding trials as a result of their breeding.

 Collies are; however, not for people who are not active as they are an extremely long-running and active breed that requires daily exercise.
-It will also be beneficial to have a large space for them to run around in during the day.
+It will also be beneficial to have a large space for them to run around during the day.

-Collies tend to shed moderately year-round, which means you will be likely to find blue merle coloured hair everywhere if you find one in this coat!
+Collies tend to shed moderately year-round, which means you will be likely to find blue merle-coloured hair everywhere if you find one in this coat!
 This means that they are not dogs for those with allergies.

 The grooming needs of a Collie will depend on the type of coat that your dog has.
 A Rough Collie generally needs to be thoroughly brushed twice a week owing to their thick furry undercoat.
 You may initially require the help of a professional grooming service to learn how to groom your Collie properly.